 Congratulations - now that you've installed WooCommerce Sync for QuickBooks Desktop, you can begin with the initial setup / configuration of your settings and mappings!

-- Check out our Setup Video that walk you through each step of setup - from start to finish!
+Check out our Setup Video that walks you through each of these steps as well!

 1. Refresh Background Data

-Once you're first connected to QuickBooks Desktop, the first step is to pre-load our integration with some current QuickBooks data, like the latest lists of customers, products, etc.
+Once you're first connected to QuickBooks Desktop, the first step is to pre-load MyWorks Sync with some current QuickBooks data, like the latest lists of customers, products, etc.

 This data is used in your settings / mappings, and when we sync new data to QuickBooks.
 Don't worry, refreshing data doesn't sync anything, we're just preloading our integration with this background data.

 - Go to MyWorks Sync > Refresh Data.

 - Turn on the switches for the data you wish to refresh, then save.
 If this is your first time connecting to QuickBooks, all the switches should be turned on.

 - Visit the QuickBooks Web Connector on your computer, and click Update Selected to run a sync.
 You'll see a log of activity in MyWorks Sync > Log, while you wait for the progress bars to complete.